-- If you wish to monitor your router activity at all times, use the command system log start to view a continuous log.
-This command will not work in a Terminal Window session, but only from Telnet. - system log status is used to find out if other users, including yourself, are using this utility. - To discontinue the log at the console, use the command system log stop.
+- If you wish to monitor your router activity at all time, enter the command system log start to view a continuous log of new events.
+This command will not work in a Terminal Window session, but only from Telnet. - The command system log status is used to find out if other users, including yourself, are using this utility. - To discontinue the log at the console, use the command system log stop. - The command system support trace will provide status and configuration information for Technical Support.